-The Trust's investments consist of a mutual fund that invests in a range of government and U.S. government agency securities, a certificate of deposit, and an annuity.
-The mutual funds and annuities are reported at fair value.
+The Trust's investments consist of mutual funds that invest in a range of government and U.S. government agency securities, a certificate of deposit, and an annuity.
+The mutual funds and annuity are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Certificates of deposit are reported at cost which approximates fair value.

 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation includes the Trust's gains and losses on investments bought and sold as well as held during the year.
+Net depreciation includes the Trust's gains and losses on investments bought and sold as well as held during the year.